-EnSys analyzed recent Mexico demand data and then projected demand by major product consistent with the top line total demand derived from the IEO (EIA 2015).
-A subsequent step was to break out detail for demand within the "other products" group.
-The final step was to break out marine fuels sales in Mexico.
+EnSys analyzed recent Mexico demand data and then projected demand by major product, consistent with the total demand derived from the IEO (EIA 2015).
+The next step was to break down into further detail the demand within the "other products" group.
+The final step was to disaggregate the marine fuels sales in Mexico.

 EnSys reviewed both PEMEX and EIA data on historical demand.
-PEMEX data available were for refined product production, imports and exports.
+PEMEX data corresponded to refined product production, imports and exports.
 The net of these should, in principle, equate to consumption.
-However, comparison with EIA data (EIA 2015) resulted in inferred demand from PEMEX data somewhat lower than direct demand data from EIA, around 1.9 mbd for 2011/12/13 versus around 2.14 mbd from EIA.
-On the basis the PEMEX data could have had certain exclusions, EnSys employed the higher, i.e. EIA data.
-These were also more consistent with the EIA IEO data.
+However, comparison with EIA data (EIA 2015) resulted in an inferred demand, based on PEMEX data, that was somewhat lower than direct demand in the EIA data - i.e., around 1.9 mbd for 2011-2012-2013 (PEMEX), versus around 2.14 mbd from EIA.
+On the basis that the PEMEX data could have had certain exclusions, EnSys employed the higher EIA data.
+These were also more consistent with the EIA's IEO data.